pnp/powershell/documentation/Connect-PnPOnline.md

 ```

 Connect to SharePoint prompting for the username and password.
 When a generic credential is added to the Windows Credential Manager with https://contoso.sharepoint.com, PowerShell will not prompt for username and password and use those stored credentials instead.
+You will have to register your own App first, by means of `Register-PnPEntraIDApp` to use this method.
+You will also have to provide the `-ClientId` parameter starting September 9, 2024.
+Alternatively, create an environment variable, call it `ENTRAID_APP_ID` or `ENTRAID_CLIENT_ID` and set the value to the app id you created

 ### EXAMPLE 2
 ```powershell
 Connect-PnPOnline -Url "https://contoso.sharepoint.com" -Credentials (Get-Credential)
 ```

-Connect to SharePoint prompting for the username and password to use to authenticate
+Connect to SharePoint prompting for the username and password to use to authenticate.

 ### EXAMPLE 3
 ```powershell